 - Sesquiterpenes: Sesquiterpenes are natural components which are found in plants.
 Their main aim is to offer the plant protection, which happens in a variety of different ways.
 In addition, studies done on sesquiterpenes show indications these compounds may be effective anti-inflammatory agents

 - Aliphatic aldehydes: Aliphatic aldehydes are building blocks for more complex compounds.

 Demand for essential oils is steadily rising as companies and consumers move towards more natural products.
 Known primarily for its zesty aroma, lime essential oil uses are beginning to expand as consumers realize this citrus fruit’s versatility.
 In this section, we will cover the varied uses of lime oil in more detail.

-In the cosmetic and fragrance industry, the term “fragrance” is considered a trade secret.
+Lime essential oil benefits those who are in the cosmetic and fragrance industry.
+The term “fragrance” is considered a trade secret.
 When you see this word on an ingredient list, it is likely hiding potentially harmful toxins and irritants.
 This is because companies have no requirement to disclose the ingredients that make up the fragrance in their product, due to this industry loophole.
 As more consumers begin to demand transparency in their products, businesses are making the move towards safer, more natural options.
 Lime oil has a strong, fruity scent which makes it perfect for perfumes and cosmetics.
 In fragrance terms this oil is a top note, meaning it’s one of the first scents you will detect.

 Similar to soap, many candles found in stores can expose purchasers to harmful chemicals.
 Paraffin—one of the most common waxes on the market—gives off benzene when burning.
 Benzene is a known carcinogen, yet paraffin candles are still sold almost everywhere with no warning.
 Safer options include beeswax and soy wax, but many of these candles also include the dreaded “fragrance” on their ingredient list.